Russian opposition celebrity warns against revolution

 “The protest in Russia is not just a political protest, it’s a generational protest,” said Sobchak, dressed demurely in a simple black and green dress.
 “And despite the tough period that lies ahead, this is an inevitable process towards success.”

-Russia’s opposition movement, which drew tens of thousands of demonstrators in Moscow in the months following the December 4 parliamentary and March 4 presidential elections, has dwindled in recent months, failing to galvanize activists.
+Russia’s opposition movement, which drew tens of thousands of demonstrators in Moscow in the months following the Dec.
+4 parliamentary and March 4 presidential elections, has dwindled in recent months, failing to galvanise activists.

 The Kremlin denies it is clamping down on the opposition for political reasons but has accused foreign governments, including the United States, of meddling in Russia’s domestic affairs.